ecomachio/bookingapp/README.md

 ## Improvements

+- [ ] Use a state management library like Redux or Zustand to manage the global state.
 - [ ] only allow future dates to be selected.
 - [ ] add JSDocs to all functions.
 - [ ] prevent not available dates from being selected.